clojure-emacs/clj-refactor.el/README.md

 ## Project clean up

 `cljr-project-clean` runs some clean up functions on all clj files in a project in bulk.
 By default these are `cljr-remove-unused-requires` and `cljr-sort-ns`.
-Before changes are made the function prompts if you really want to proceed as many files in the project can be potentially affected.
+Additionally, `cljr-sort-project-dependencies` is called to put the `project.clj` file in order.
+Before any changes are made, the user is prompted for confirmation because this function can touch a large number of files.

 This promting can be switched off by setting `cljr-project-clean-prompt` nil: